-The boys have always had some kind of theme for their birthday parties.
+The boys have always had some theme for their birthday parties.
 We’ve had Mickey Mouse, Dinosaurs, Spiderman, Sharks, Thomas, Minions and Minecraft to name just a few.
-This year for my youngest son’s 6th birthday the theme was Pikachu.
-They’ve become completely obsessed with Pokemon of late and watch it every day so a Pikachu themed party was inevitable!
+This year for my youngest son’s 6th birthday, the theme was Pikachu.
+They’ve become completely obsessed with Pokemon of late and watch it every day, so a Pikachu themed party was inevitable!

 I like to challenge myself when it comes to birthday parties.
-You know, the give myself way too much to do kind.
-This time, I wanted to make Pikachu cookies to put in the children’s party bags and here’s how I created them.
+You know, they give me way too much to do kind.
+This time, I wanted to make Pikachu cookies put in the children’s party bags and here’s how I created them.

 Pikachu cookies tutorial